Sea Point: History

 Some of the first settlers in the area were the aristocratic Protestant Le Sueur family from Bayeux in Normandy.
 François Le Sueur arrived in 1739 as spiritual advisor to Cape Governor Hendrik Swellengrebel.
 The family's Cape estate, Winterslust, originally covered 81 ha on the slopes of Signal Hill.
 The estate was later named Fresnaye, and now forms part of the suburbs of Sea Point and Fresnaye.

 Sea Point got its name in 1767 when one of the commanders serving under Captain Cook, Sam Wallis, encamped his men in the area to avoid a smallpox epidemic in Cape Town at the time.
 It grew as a residential suburb in the early 1800s, and in 1839 was merged into a single municipality with neighbouring Green Point.
 The 1875 census indicated that Sea Point and Green Point jointly had a population of 1,425.
 By 1904 it stood at 8,839.

 With the 1862 opening of the Sea Point tramline, the area became Cape Town's first "commuter suburb", though the line linked initially to Camps Bay.
 At the turn of the century, the tramline was augmented by the Metropolitan and Suburban Railway Company, which added a line to the City Centre.

 During the 1800s, Sea Point's development was dominated by the influence of its most famous resident, the liberal parliamentarian and MP for Cape Town, Saul Solomon.
 Solomon was both the founder of the Cape Argus and the most influential liberal in the country—constantly fighting racial inequality in the Cape.
 His Round Church (St John's) of 1878 reflected his syncretic approach to religion—housing four different religions in its walls, which were rounded to avoid "denominational corners".
 "Solomon's Temple", as it was humorously known by residents, stood on its triangular traffic island at the intersection of Main, Regent, and Kloof roads, a centre of the Sea Point community, until it was destroyed by the city council in the 1930s.

-The suburb was later classed by the Apartheid regime as a whites-only area, but this rapidly changed in the late 1990s with a rapid growth of Sea Point's black and coloured communities.